Finding the Right Treatment For You

 Your allergy test results are used to create a mixture of substances that you’re sensitive to.
 Sterile extracts are prepared from allergy-producing materials such as pollens, molds, house dust, and animal danders.
 These biological substances are then taken under the tongue in increasingly stronger doses until your maximum or maintenance dose has been achieved.
 Allergen immunotherapy involves administering increasing amounts of an allergen to a patient over several months, which has been shown to be effective in preventing the development of new allergies, while in children, preventing the progression of rhinitis to asthma.

-Immunotherapy is only recommended for allergic rhinitis, asthma, conjunctivitis, and insect allergy.
+Immunotherapy is only recommended for rhinitis, asthma, conjunctivitis, and insect allergy.
 It is not a recommended ENT treatment for food allergies.
-The decision to start immunotherapy is one made between patient and doctor.
-That decision should be based on the length and severity of seasons, how effective medications and environmental controls are, and the desire to avoid long term medication usage.
+The decision to start immunotherapy is one made between patient and doctor; that decision should be based on the length and severity of seasons, how effective medications and environmental controls are, and the desire to avoid long term medication usage.